RAPID CITY OFFICE 605-343-1040

 J.D., University of Nebraska-Lincoln School of Law, with distinction (2020)

 B.S., University of Wyoming (2017)

-A Rapid City native, Cale established deep roots in the community from an early age.
-After graduating from Stevens High School in 2013, he ran track at the University of Nebraska-Lincoln before transferring to the University of Wyoming to finish his bachelor’s degree.
+A Rapid City native, Cale has established deep roots in the community.
+After graduating from Stevens High School, he ran track at the University of Nebraska-Lincoln before transferring to the University of Wyoming.
 Cale then returned to UNL for law school, where he participated in the Allen Moot Court Competition and spent a semester in the Criminal Clinic, handling criminal cases through the Lancaster County Attorney’s Office.

 After his second year of law school, Cale worked as a summer intern at Bangs McCullen.
 Following law school, he served as a law clerk to the Honorable Daneta Wollmann, Magistrate Judge for the U.S. District Court for the District of South Dakota.
 Cale joined the firm as an associate attorney in August of 2021.

-Cale’s practice will focus primarily on estate planning, corporate formation, business transactions, and employment law.
+Cale’s practice focuses primarily on estate planning, corporate formation, business and real estate transactions, and employment law.

 J.D., University of South Dakota School of Law, magna cum laude, Sterling Honors (2021)